 A facility owner will register the Stage II System with the appropriate DEQ Regional Office at least 90 days prior to installation of the equipment.
 The submittal must include the equipment specifications.
 Use the Facility Registration and Compliance Form.
-The form can be found on DEQ's web site at: http://www.deg.virginia.gov/Portals/0/DEQ/Air/Forms/frc.pdf.

 Testing